SRCH2/srch2-ngn/documentation/docs-for-review/index.md

 ##Checking Index Status

-The *Indexable* class contains a set of methods that can be overridden to get callbacks associated with the state and status of the index the *Indexable* implementation represents.
-For instance, we can access the status results of operations performed on indexes, such as when specific records are requested by their primary key, when inserting records is completed by the SRCH2 search server, or when the index is ready for searching.
+The *Indexable* class contains a set of methods that can be overridden to get the result of operations performed on indexes.

 Overriding these methods looks like: